Economic-Data-Sciences/dj_template/README.md

 Our goal is to build a simple dashboard which shows the current state, and also explains a little bit about our data.

+This project is about more than just your skills, it is also about collaboration.
+So if some issues seem difficult and you have questions, please feel free to reach out and collaborate!
+It will also be important to comment within the code to make it easier to read and follow.

 ## The Task
 We need to create a simple dashboard we should create:
 1. A navbar